 Course Code : MEPC25

-Course Title •• AUTOMOBILE ENGINEERING
+Course Title : AUTOMOBILE ENGINEERING

 Number of Credits : 3

 Prerequisites (Course code) : -NIL-

 Course Type : PROGRAMME CORE

 - 1. To study basic and advanced automotive systems and subsystems. - 2.
 To impart knowledge on the construction and principle of operation of in automotive engine and auxiliary systems. - 3.
-To make the students familiar with the operating principles of Transmission system, Steering, Brakes and Suspension Systems. - 4.
-To study the recent trends in alternate fuels and automobile Noise, Vibrations, Harshness, comfort and safety systems resistance, total road loads, performance optimization of car bodies.
-Introduction to vehicle dvnamics.
+To Understand the Vehicle Noise, Vibrations, Harshness, Comfort and Safety Systems. - 4.
+To analyze the feasibility of alternatefuels / power source and emission control.